ibm-cloud-docs/cis/cis-cli-plugin.md

 :   DNS Domain ID.
 For `ua-rules` and `lockdowns` type rule, it is a required parameter.

 `--json`
-:   The json file or json string that is used to describe a firewall rule.
+:   The JSON file or JSON string that is used to describe a firewall rule.
 Required.
-    - For `--type access-rules` : The json data that describes a firewall access rule as follows.
+    - For `--type access-rules` : The JSON data that describes a firewall access rule as follows.
         - Required fields are `mode`, `configuration`.
             - `mode` : The type of action to perform.
 Valid values: `block`, `challenge`, `whitelist`, `js_challenge`.
             - `configuration` : Target/Value pair to use for this rule.